What is a glomerular filtration rate test?

-Your kidneys are the body’s main filtration system, removing waste products from your blood and releasing them via your urine.
-The small filters inside your kidneys are known as glomeruli.
-If your kidneys are not working properly, your glomeruli will not filter as quickly.
-Your doctor may order a glomerular filtration rate (GFR) test if he or she suspects your kidneys may not be working properly.
-This simple blood test involves few side effects.
+Your kidneys are your body’s main filtration system.
+They remove waste products from your blood and excrete them via your urine.
+Glomeruli are the small filters inside your kidneys.
+If your kidneys aren’t working properly, your glomeruli won’t filter as efficiently.
+Your doctor may order a glomerular filtration rate (GFR) test if they suspect your kidneys aren’t working properly.
+This is a simple blood test.

-Early intervention is vital to preventing further kidney damage, which is why your physician may recommend a GFR test if you have the following conditions:
+Early intervention is vital to preventing further kidney damage.
+Your doctor may recommend a GFR test if you’re taking medications that can affect your kidney function or if you have any of the following conditions:

 - recurring urinary tract infections

 - blood in the urine

 - kidney failure

 If you’ve been diagnosed with kidney disease, the GFR test can help determine how well your kidneys are functioning.